We are excited to have Anna Hewstan join the Outsource Marketing team, and lead our social media marketing service offering to clients.

-It was not long ago that companies truly ‘owned’ their brand, and controlled the dialogue with consumers.
+Not long ago, companies truly ‘owned’ their brand, and controlled the dialogue with consumers.
 Of course, social media has changed all of that.
 But many companies were slow to respond and adapt.

-Slowly, but surely, progressive organizations are realizing they no longer have the level of control over their brands that they once did.
+Slowly, but surely, progressive organizations realize they no longer have the level of control over their brands that they once did.
 They no longer own all the channels of communication.
-With social media, consumers have more control, and can share their brand experience with each other to the betterment, or detriment of a company’s reputation.
+With social media, consumers have more control and can share their brand experience with each other to the betterment, or detriment of a company’s reputation.

 What has really struck me is that, over the past few years, companies have begun to embrace social media as a strategy to engage their community, to figure out what they are doing well and what they should do differently to improve whatever product or service they offer.

 We often hear about how companies want to create brand champions.
-That’s probably harder today than it ever has given the control, or lack thereof, companies have over their brands.
-But if companies take a proactive, sincere approach to building engagement with the use of social media, for example, they have a greater chance to create brand champions – consumers that are willing to ‘stand up’ for a brand, tell its story, and encourage others to give it a try.
+That’s probably harder today than it ever has, given the control or lack thereof, companies have over their brands.
+But if companies take a proactive, sincere approach to build engagement with the use of social media, for example, they have a greater chance to create brand champions – consumers that are willing to ‘stand up’ for a brand, tell its story, and encourage others to give it a try.